SrGMC/tools/README.md

 Collection of tools that I have created and I usually use.

+## Developer tools

+- [cargo-compile](cargo-compile/): A script to compile and cross-compile Rust projects.

 ## File compression

 - [compresser](compresser/): Tool to compress PDFs and files into 7z archives.